mfdz/digitransit-matomo/README.md

 ```
 where
 * IDCONTAINER is the container ID (it is under the name of the container on the Tag Manager/Dashboard site)
-* IDSITE is the ID of the site (you can find it in Settings/Websites/Manage)
+* IDSITE is the ID of the site (you can find it in Administration/Websites/Manage)
-* MATOMOURL will be http://localhost:8080/ or the URL of the running Matomo server
+* MATOMOURL will be http://localhost:8080/ locally or the URL of the running Matomo server
-* the source_file_name is the file you exported from the older container
+* the source_file_name is the file you exported from the older container / the one you downloaded from here

+## The example Digitransit MTM file
+There are an _exampleMIHcontainer.json_ file which was created for the tracking of the
+[mobil-in-herrenberg.de](https://mobil-in-herrenberg.de) site - based on HSL's Digitransit project.
+If you use another configuration of the Digitransit project, this might be useful for you.
+But pay attention:
+there must be numerous places where your website differ and therefore the tracking events won't be the same.
+Use this file for testing Matomo Tag Manager services and to see some examples.
+Also, if you'd find a better solution for any of the events, we'd be happy to hear about it!

+### What does our container track?
+* source and destination search
+* travel mode selection (public transport, bicycle, walking, park&ride)
+* transport mode selection (bus, rail, subway, carpool)
+* favourites: add, edit, save
+* other itinerary settings:
+    * add, remove via point
+    * edit journey date
+    * highlight itinerary, open details
+    * set journey time (earlier, now, later)
+    * switch journey points order
+* open, save, reset extra settings
+* navigation to the home page
+* open route, stop details
+* language selection
+* ...